mussatto/mussatto.github.io/_posts/2020-08-16-kotlin-spring-mvc-simple-queue.markdown

 ## Tuning up by setting more readers / workers in parallel!

-First, lets create a class for workers and give it a name for tracing:
+First create a class for workers and give it a name for tracing:

 ```kotlin